jsovalles/stori_summary_transaction/README.md

 ## Setup

-### Local test

-## Steps
-* Download all dependencies and run `go mod tidy`
-* Run the command `make test` or `go clean -testcache && go test -v -cover ./...`
-* Run the command `make run` or `go run cmd/main.go`

-### Docker

-#### Prerequisites
+### Prerequisites

 Before proceeding, ensure that you have the following prerequisites:

 - You need to have installed [docker](https://docs.docker.com/engine/install/)
+- Optionally you can install [make](https://makefiletutorial.com/) to make the next steps easier

 ## Steps

-* Run the command `make docker-build` or `docker build -t stori-transaction-summary .`
+- Run the command `make docker-build` or `docker build -t stori-transaction-summary .`
-* Run the command `make docker-compose` or `docker-compose up -d`
+- Run the command `make docker-compose` or `docker-compose up -d`

 # Golang Clean architecture

-The solution architecture we can divide the code in 5 main layers:
+The solution architecture we can divide the code in 6 main layers:

 - Models: Is a set of data structures.
 - Services: Contains application specific business rules.
 It encapsulates and implements all the use cases of the system.
 - Controllers: Is a set of adapters that convert data from the format most convenient for the use cases and models.
+- Repository: Contains the database operations such as querying, inserting, updating, and deleting data; separating the data access logic from the rest of the application's business logic.
 - Utils and Config: Is generally composed of frameworks and tools.
 - Email: Provides an implementation for generating and sending the email with SMTP

 In Clean Architecture, each layer of the application (use case, data service and domain model) only depends on interface of other layers instead of concrete types.
 Dependency Injection is one of the SOLID principles, a rule about the constraint between modules that abstraction should not depend on details.
 Clean Architecture uses this rule to keep the dependency direction from outside to inside.

 ## Routes

-### Sign-Up Endpoint
+### Sign-Up Account

 - Method: POST
 - URL: `/api/sign-up`
 - Description: Allows users to sign up by providing their email address.
 This initiates the registration process.
 - Request:
   - Headers:
     - Content-Type: application/json (Required) - Specifies that the request body contains JSON data.
     - Body: JSON Object with an "email" field (Required) - The email address of the user signing up.
 - Response:
   - Status Codes:
     - 200 OK: Sign-up successful.
     - 400 Bad Request: Invalid request or missing email field.
     - 500 Internal Server Error: An error occurred during sign-up process.
-    - Body: JSON object containing the account-id.
+  - Body: JSON object containing the account information.

 #### Example